thosgood/this-weeks-finds/markdown/101-150/week130.md

 know how many of each sort of neutrino should be produced.
 But the experimenters down on the ground are seeing different numbers!

 Again, this could be due to neutrino oscillations.
-But what's REALLY cool is that the numbers seem to depend on where the neutrinos are coming from: from the sky right above the detector, from right below the detector --- in which case they must have come all the way through the earth --- or whatever.
+But what's **really** cool is that the numbers seem to depend on where the neutrinos are coming from: from the sky right above the detector, from right below the detector --- in which case they must have come all the way through the earth --- or whatever.
 Neutrinos coming from different directions take different amounts of time to get from the upper atmosphere to the detector.
-Thus an obvious explanation for the experimental results is that we're actually seeing the oscillation process AS IT TAKES PLACE.
+Thus an obvious explanation for the experimental results is that we're actually seeing the oscillation process **as it takes place**.

 If this is true, we can try to get detailed information about the neutrino mass matrix from the numbers these experiments are measuring!